 Alerts

-You may use the filters above to check the alerts in place at the parks your are interested in.
+You may use the filters below to check the alerts in place at the parks your are interested in.

 Please note: A Burn Ban is in effect at all Washington State Parks and Properties at all times.
 Most camping parks are at a Burn Ban Level 1 or higher year-round.
 Most day-use only parks are designated No Fires Permitted at Any Time, unless they are equipped with fire rings or braziers.